WICG/html-in-canvas/README.md

 Other known limitations:
 * Cross-origin iframes are not rendered

-We are most interesting in feedback on the following topics:
+We are most interested in feedback on the following topics:
 * What content works, and what fails?
 Which failure modes are most important to fix?
 * Is necessary support missing for some flavors of Canvas rendering contexts?
 * How does the feature interact with accessibility features?
 How can accessibility support be improved?